OPM/ResInsight/docs/DerivedResults.md

 #### Definitions of derived results

-In this text the label Sa and Ea will be used to denote the unchanged stress and strain tensor respectivly from the odb file.
+In this text the label Sa and Ea will be used to denote the unchanged stress and strain tensor respectively from the odb file.

 Components with one subscript denotes the principal values 1, 2, and 3 which refers to the maximum, middle, and minimum principals respectively.